zkreations/hamlet-builder/README.md

 <b:include name='@image' data='{ src: data:sourceUrl, resize: (data:shrinkToFit ?
 500 : 1280) }'/>
 ```

-## Supporting

-If you want to help me keep this and more related projects always up to date, you can [buy me a coffee](https://ko-fi.com/zkreations) ☕.
-I will be very grateful 👏.

 ## Create your beautiful theme

 If you used this repository as a template, please, add a star ⭐ and add the following tags in yours: